Skip to content

 In 2017, the Pakistan cricket team toured Australia.
 Pakistan lost the ODI series by 4-1, but in the fifth ODI, Babar Azam became only the second Pakistani to score a century in Australia after Zaheer Abbas in 1981.
 Babar Azam’s impressive 109-ball century against Australia at Adelaide was studded with seven fours and a six.

-Century against Windies
+Century Against Windies

 Riding on his superb form, the star-in-the-making, Babar Azam scored another century in the first ODI against West Indies when Pakistan toured the country mid-2017.
 Babar Azam remained unbeaten at 125 of 132 balls.